sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 Don't use literal underscores other than to separate the 3 pieces as illustrated.
 And, except as just described, don't use any characters that may cause trouble in a URL.
+Even with URL-encoding, avoid anything special to Linux shells (single or double quotes, dollar signs, vertical bars, etc) in the tuning hint portion.

 * SCRIPTS STRUCTURE AND CONFIGURATION